 Trucks - These cars were outfitted with 5'-6" arch bar trucks which are available from Tahoe Models Works in two versions - TMW 103 with RP-25 wheelsets or TMW 203 with semi-scale wheelsets.
-TMW doesn't have a website but Caboose Hobbies carries their entire line.
-If the trucks you want are out of stock at Caboose Hobbies, TMW's order form is available at Jim Hayes's Sunshine Kits website as a service to modelers.
+TMW doesn't have a website but Westerfield carries their entire line.
+If the trucks you want are out of stock at TMW's order form is available at Jim Hayes's Sunshine Kits website as a service to modelers.
 Download the TMW order form to order their trucks and mail the order directly to Tahoe Model Works with payment.

 Paint - The side sills, end beams, and metal hardware (except log bunks) on the log cars were painted boxcar red.
 The trucks were painted black while the decks and the wood on the bulkheads were left unpainted.

 A Rio Grande model of car 832, one of the cars in the first order.
 I modeled the large amount of debris left from the logs carried on these cars by using a coarse rasp on a piece of wood and gluing the resulting shavings onto the car with diluted white glue.